mildred/nimnews/README.md

 Immature Newsgroup NNTP server using Nim and SQLite

 The goal of this server is to provide a flexible NNTP interface to whatever you want.
 Articles are stored in SQLite and the server itself is simple enough to be flexible if you need it to be.
+It is not designed to peer with Usenet although it could be considered for a future improvement.
+No policy is implemented and all commands are accepted even to logged-out users

 Implementation status:

 - [RFC-977] should be implemented in full
-- [RFC-3977] in implemented in part (missing XOVER kind of requests)
+- [RFC-3977] in implemented in part (missing XOVER kind of requests and many others)
-- [RFC-4642]: STARTTLS extension is drafted
+- [RFC-4642]: STARTTLS extension is drafted (not tested, might not be secure)
-- [RFC-4643]: AUTH extension is drafted with USER/PASS, SASL PLAIN ([RFC-4616]) and SASL [SCRAM]
+- [RFC-4643]: AUTH extension is drafted with USER/PASS, SASL PLAIN ([RFC-4616]) and SASL [SCRAM] (missing user database yet!)

 Build
 -----